sfox1975/Udacity-DAND-Project-6/README.md

 ### Coded Sketch - Final Version

 The reviewers found the new iteration of the graphic to be an improvement compared to the original.
-The only feedback I received that required a coding change was the desire of one reviewer to see the ‘Corporate Events’ labeled in the chart legend.
+The only feedback I received that required a coding change was the desire of one reviewer to see ‘Corporate Events’ included in the chart legend.
 This change was the final change made to the graphic prior to submitting the project for review.
 The final code is available in index.html and the chart can be seen in the following screenshot and URL:

 ![Final Graphic](https://github.com/sfox1975/Udacity-DAND-Project-6/blob/master/Final.png)